 Our young members should always be learning and developing through the activities they do in guiding

-Non-formal learning opportunities for girls and young women are central to our Educational Framework
+Non-formal learning opportunities for girls and young women are the basis of our offer

 Try something new